jannodevoteam/well-plate-analysis/README.md

-# looker-sandbox
+# well plate analysis
-This repository will be used as a test for my Git/Looker integration
+This repository will be used as a test for my Git/Looker integration based on a well plate dataset